 Oliver is a banging and crashing type of forward with size and grit.
 He can play both at center and on wing.
 Oliver brings a physical presence to his game, often delivering bone-jarring hits to opposing players.
-As he fills out his nearly 6’3 frame, he’ll become an even more intimidating force to be reckoned with.
+As he fills out his nearly 6’3 frame, he will become an even more intimidating force to be reckoned with.
 He is extremely competitive, works hard, and is never one to give up on the puck so easily.
 He also does an outstanding job of supporting plays as well.
-Oliver isn’t the prettiest skater, with long legs and a hunched-over style, but he does get around the rink quite well.
+Oliver is not the prettiest skater, with long legs and a hunched-over style, but he does get around the rink quite well.
 One of Oliver’s best attributes is his shot.
-It’s accurate with a very quick release.
-He is very good around and has shown a knack for scoring the so-called “garbage” goals.
+It is accurate with a very quick release.
+He has good skill around the net and a knack for scoring garbage goals.

 Oliver has been a staple to the St. Cloud State bottom lines, in part due to his crash and bang style, but also due to his limited offensive production.
 He has just three goals in his 70-game NCAA career, and he will really need to improve those numbers if he wants to be considered an NHL prospect.